PyHIR/PyHIR/README.md

 ## Database

-This project will use the HAPI FHIR database schema, and will populate the database using a DDL the first time an application starts up if the tables are not found.
-If the tables are already found, no schema operations will occur.
+This project will use a custom schema that will be initialized upon startup if the tables are not found.
+If the tables are found, no action will occur.

-As a starting point, PostgreSQL will the initially supported database type.
+As a starting point, PostgreSQL will the initially supported database type due to leveraging the JSONB data type and JSON operations available in PostgreSQL.